 This particular type of Sequence of Play is ubiquitous in part because it's so easy to understand, basically conforming to "I do all these things on my turn, then you do all the same things on your turn", and in part because it's the one that powered the earliest commercial wargames.
-The disadvantages of this is that when one player is resolving his turn, his opponent is twiddling his thumbs, sometimes for several minutes.
+The disadvantages of this is that when one player is resolving their turn, their opponent is twiddling their thumbs, sometimes for several minutes.
 Reaction phases (usually sandwiched between the active player's movement and combat) are one way to mitigate this, but another option is to embed tiny little micro-decisions for the passive player within the active player's turn.
 Things like opportunity fire (which I'm not actually a big fan of), choice of defensive stance (see, for example, Brian Train's excellent WWII games using an attacker-defender matrix), etc.

 These sorts of little curlicues aren't necessary when the Player Turns are very short.
 Which brings us to our next model, which uses Impulses or Activations to drive play.
 In this method, each Game Turn consists of a series of Impulses: short player turns in which only a small portion of the player's forces are able to move and/or complete combat (and/or some other type of action).
 The precise number of Impulses can be defined in a variety of ways.
 It could be that once every unit or formation for both sides has activated once, or has exhausted its ability to activate, that the turn ends (that's what's being used in my new Shot & Shell Battle Series).
 It could be that the turn ends when both players pass consecutively, or a certain number of times.
 Perhaps there is some maximum on the number of Impulses that ends the turn once reached.